scottdlai/COMP-2800-Team-BBY-27-CCHugs/README.md

 Git development strategies:
-Our team uses a gitflow workflow were when you add a feature you create a branch off of the dev branch then merge back to the dev branch after merging to the dev branch you will need to create pull request where the rest of the team will look over and check if the code is good for the master branch.
+Our team uses a gitflow workflow were when you add a feature you create a branch off the dev branch then merge back to the dev branch after merging to the dev branch, you will need to create pull request where the rest of the team will look over and check if the code is good for the master branch.

 To create a branch off of dev